EvergreenBasenjiClub/BasenjiOwnersManual/manuscript/Ch2-Living-with-a-Basenji.md

 Never chase your dog (Leaders don't chase).

-Never discipline your puppy for misbehavior unless you catch him in the act.
+Never \index*{discipline} your puppy for misbehavior unless you catch him in the act.
 Use only enough discipline to make him immediately stop what he's doing, then praise him for stopping.

 Never allow your puppy to nip or mouth you, even in play.
 Let the puppy know with the muzzle or neck scruff correction that this behavior is not allowed.
-(See article on Discipline.)
+(See article on \index{discipline}Discipline.)

 Being the leader does not mean that you need to be cruel or beat your dog into minding.
 Your basenji is not dumb.
 You must earn his respect by becoming a fair, just, and consistent leader.